 On November 1, 1897, 13 students of the Turin D’Azeglio Lyceum sat down on the bench between King Umberto and Prince Victor Emmanuel’s lawns.
-And it dawned on them to organize a football team, the new kind of sport brought from England.
+And it dawned on them to organize a football team.
 According to their language, it sounded “Calcio Fiorentino.”
 The club was called in their honor – Juventus.

 But there was a dilemma with the headquarters; they had no place to gather together.
 20-year-old Eugenio Campari offered a parents’ shop for bicycle repair for meetings.
 Also, he went down in history as the first president of Juventus.